Berkeley-CS61B/website-fa23/materials/proj/proj0/index.md

 The `.idea` folder is something that IntelliJ generates to store miscellaneous settings.
 You can ignore this folder.

-The `game2048` folder is the source for all the Java files.
-Everything you need to do lies in this folder.
+The `src` folder contains all the Java source files for the game.
+The `tests` folder contains all the testing files.
+Everything you need to do lies in these folders.

 IntelliJ is usually smart enough to set up the rest of the things for you, but in case your IntelliJ application is having a hard time we'll walk through the setup procedures.

-We need to tell IntelliJ that we want to use those `.jar` files in the `library-fa22` folder.
+We need to tell IntelliJ that we want to use those `.jar` files in the `library-fa23` folder.
 Still in the Project Structure, on the left-hand side click the section of the Project Settings called "Library" .
-If you see that `library-fa22` is already added, there is nothing to do.
-Else, we will click on the "+" button and then "Java" which will launch our operating system's file browser, and we'll click on the `library-fa22` folder.
+If you see that `library-fa23` is already added, there is nothing to do.
+Else, we will click on the "+" button and then "Java" which will launch our operating system's file browser, and we'll click on the `library-fa23` folder.
 Then, in the bottom right of the screen, hit "Apply" and then the blue "OK" button.

 In all, the setup would look like this (sorry for the blurryness):